dondibrandidon/cs11-2024-82-mp/README.md

     └── ...
 ```
 ### **Prerequisites**
-- Python 3.x
+- A testing method:
-- `pytest` module
+      - Download and use the `pytest` module for much more convinient and detailed tracking of bugs.
-  - (If `pytest` not available, you can run the file through Python as it has built-in assertions to run the testcases)
+      - Otherwise, run the file through Python as it has built-in assertions to run the testcases though bugs cannot be tracked.
-- [Directory](https://github.com/dondibrandidon/cs11-2024-82-mp/blob/main/README.md#directory) and file structure as mentioned.
+- Follow the prescribed [directory](https://github.com/dondibrandidon/cs11-2024-82-mp/blob/main/README.md#directory) and file structure.

 ### **Functions**